tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 “ – Aye, the last time I was back in these ways I was chasing that damned Davies girl.
 Fuckin’ bitch slipped right out of me webs, she did,” A throaty voice said with an accent that wasn’t quite British.

-A tighter, scratchier voice replied, more distilled but still thick with that strange accent.
+A tighter, scratchier voice replied, less muddied but still thick with that strange accent.
 “Been that long?
 I wonder where the Assembly put her to serve Ol’ Mari for being so naughty?”
 The voice spasmed an ugly titter that rebounded from the walls more harshly than the rest of their words.

 “I know where they put her.”